We’re taking a fresh look at the Ten Commandments. And we’re in commandment number five and I’ve entitled this A Word to Families in an Age of Chaos.

 And then what you find is that when kids get to be in those later teen to early adult years but still living in the home, it looks different to honor your parents.

 So let’s look at them one at a time.
 What’s it look like to honor our parents as a child?
 I honor my parents by, write the word in, obeying them.
 When there’s a small child, whether they’re three, five, seven, nine, eleven.
 I mean on up through the teens.
-But a child honors their parents, first and foremost, by obeying them.
+A child honors their parents, first and foremost, by obeying them.

 Ephesians 6:1 to 4 says, “Children.”
 It’s a command.
 “Obey your parents in the Lord, for this is right.”